roiesu/Youtube-P1/README.md

    1. JWT_SECRET = "(any text you want)"
    2. MONGODB_CONNECTION_URL = "(the connection url to your mongodb server)"
    3. MONGODB_DATABASE = "(the name of your mongodb database)"
+5. In the directory "db" you can find a copy of the data exported from our database.
+Import it to your mongodb database for your convenience.
-5. For now on, to run the program type "npm start" at the command line to start the application.
+6. For now on, to run the program type "npm start" at the command line to start the application.
 To get to the web app go to "http://localhost:8080/.

 ## Workflow